Post job

 Lake Erie College of Osteopathic Medicine job in Erie, PA

-JOB SUMMARY: A Sensitive Patient Exam Curriculum Participant (hereafter referred to as "SPEC"), is an individual who will be trained to accurately portray the role of a patient.
-SPEC's portray the specific situation exactly the same way each time they encounter a student.
-The SPEC will be expected to deal with sensitive subject matter.
-The SPEC provides constructive feedback and evaluates the performance of students using standardized measurement tools and participates in training/mentoring entry-level SPECs.
-The SPEC Program gives medical students the opportunity to practice their clinical skills in a controlled environment.
-Must be willing to participate in Breast, GYN or Prostate examinations Looking for male and female participants CHARACTERISTIC JOB TASKS AND RESPONSIBILITIES: * Responsibilities include providing informative and accurate feedback to students, while acting as a patient during sensitive physical examinations; * Interacts with medical students in a standardized manner during simulated interactive patient history and/or medical examinations; * Permits physical examinations wearing a hospital gown while being observed; * Accurately remembers encounters with students for the purpose of accurately rating student behaviors; * Provides training and mentorship of entry-level SPECs; * Maintains confidentiality of information related to cases, student behaviors, and evaluations; and * Be able to accept other duties needed/assigned for the department needs.
-EEO/AA/M/F/Vets/Disabled Minimum Requirements KNOWLEDGE, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS: Must possess required knowledge and be able to explain and demonstrate, with or without reasonable accommodations, that the essential functions of the job can be performed. * Maintain character and permit examinations that may be performed awkwardly; * Maintain confidentiality of work related information and materials; * Establish and maintain effective working relationships; * Objectively evaluate behaviors, skills, and actions of students during and after a mock exam scenario; * Knowledge of and ability to maintain confidentiality of patient (HIPAA) and student privacy (FERPA); * Compliance with State and Federal Regulations and Safety Protocols (OSHA), at the clinic level; * Effectively using interpersonal and communications skills, including tact and diplomacy; * Willingness to work flexible hours on a scheduled and on-call basis; * Effective communication skills, both written and verbal; * Ability to work effectively under pressure in a fast paced environment; * Excellent skills in accounting, finance and business procedures; * Organizational skills; must be accurate and attentive to detail; * Establish and maintain effective working relationships; * Flexibility to accept other duties needed/assigned for the department needs; * Strong leadership skills and good judgment at the Administrative level; * Be open minded, patient, creative, enthusiastic, understanding and a team player and understand the requirements for an equal opportunity employer; * Ability to work cooperatively and collegially with others, consistent with a workplace of dignity and respect and EEO rules and regulations; * Ability to report to work as scheduled, ready to devote full attention and energy to the important work of LECOM; and * Ability to accept work directives from managers and supervisors in a respectful and cooperative manner.
-MINIMUM QUALIFICATIONS: Education and experience equivalent to: a high school or equivalent degree required.
-Associate's or Bachelor's degree is preferred especially in field of health science.
+JOB SUMMARY: A Standardized Patient (hereafter referred to as "SP") is an individual who will be trained to accurately portray the role of a patient with a specific medical condition or health issue.
+SPs portray the specific situation or problem exactly the same way each time they encounter a student.
+The SP will also represent a variety of personality types and be expected to deal with sensitive subject matter.
+The SP may be asked to give constructive feedback and evaluate the performance of students using standardized measurement tools.
+The SP Program gives medical and pharmacy students the opportunity to practice their clinical skills in a controlled environment.
+DUTIES AND RESPONSIBILITIES: * Memorizes/learns a case script portraying a specific health concern or situation along with the specific emotions, behaviors, and disease signs and symptoms during simulated learning situations; * Interacts with medical students in a standardized manner during simulated interactive patient history and/or medical examinations; * Permits interviews and physical examinations, with or without a hospital gown where appropriate, wearing socks, shorts, and undergarments, while on camera, and while being observed live or on video monitor; * Accurately remembers encounters with students for the purpose of accurately rating student behaviors; * Permits observation by new SPs within the learning process; * Maintains confidentiality of information related to cases, student behaviors, evaluation, and personal information regarding other SPs; and * Perform other duties as assigned / needed to maintain Institutional efficiency and effectiveness and to support and promote LECOM's mission.
+EEO/AA/M/F/Vets/Disabled Minimum Requirements KNOWLEDGE, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS: Must possess required knowledge and be able to explain and demonstrate, with or without reasonable accommodations, that the essential functions of the job can be performed. * Acting, role playing, and improvisational skills, * Ability to portray a person other than him/herself and convincingly maintain a specified character as trained; * Ability to recall case scenario details as cued by students in a role-play situation; * Willingness to objectively evaluate behaviors, skills, and actions of students during and after a mock exam scenario; * Permit examinations that may be performed awkwardly; * Employ active listening skills and good spoken and written communication skills; * Effectively communicate and provide written/verbal performance feedback; * Maintain confidentiality of work related information and materials; * Establish and maintain effective working relationships; * Willingness to work flexible hours on a scheduled and on-call basis; * Ability to work cooperatively and collegially with others, consistent with a workplace of dignity and respect and EEO rules and regulations; * Ability to report to work as scheduled, ready to devote full attention and energy to the important work of LECOM; * Ability to accept work directives from managers and supervisors in a respectful and cooperative manner; and * Ability and willingness to be flexible to accept other duties needed/assigned for the Institution's needs.
+MINIMUM QUALIFICATIONS: Education and experience equivalent to: High school degree or equivalent is required, Associate's or Bachelor's degree preferred, especially in the following fields of study: health science, psychology, and/or performing arts.
+Acting experience is helpful, but not required.
+Must be able to read, understand, and write in English, the dominant student language.

 The Lake Erie College of Osteopathic Medicine 4.6company rating